Beatrice Harraden

-Beatrice Harraden (1864–1936) was a British writer and suffragette.
+Beatrice Harraden (24 January 1864 – 5 May 1936) was a British writer and suffragette.

 Life

-Born in Hampstead, London on 24 January 1864, to parents Samuel Harraden and Rosalie Lindstedt Harraden, Beatrice Harraden grew up to become an influential feminist writer and suffragette.
-She studied at Cheltenham Ladies’ College in Gloucestershire, as well as at Queen’s College and Bedford College in London.
+Harraden was born in Hampstead, London on 24 January 1864, to parents Samuel Harraden, a Cambridge-educated businessman who exported musical instruments to British India, and Rosalie Lindstedt Harraden, an Anglo-Indian woman.
+Beatrice Harraden grew up to become an influential feminist writer and suffragette.
+She studied at Cheltenham Ladies' College in Gloucestershire, as well as at Queen's College and Bedford College in London.
 In 1883, she received her BA degree as well as an honours degree in Classics and Mathematics, which would have been a noteworthy feat for a woman in this era.